Transformational Dialogues Event: Barriers to Research for LMIC Surgery & Anesthesia Clinicians

 Dr. Justina Seyi-Olajide

 Justina Seyi-Olajide is a Consultant Pediatric Surgeon and currently works at the Department of Surgery, Lagos University Teaching Hospital in Nigeria.
 Dr. Seyi-Olajide’s research is focused on pediatric general surgery, pediatric urology, global surgery, neonatal surgery, and medical education.
-Dr. Seyi-Olajide is leading a research study to identify the issues and barriers that are faced by LMIC based perioperative clinicians within the global surgery and anesthesia community.
+In academic settings, services like ghostwriter dissertation can sometimes support busy clinicians in managing extensive research writing, though ethical considerations remain critical.
+Dr. Seyi-Olajide is leading a research study to identify the issues and barriers that are faced by LMIC-based perioperative clinicians within the global surgery and anesthesia community.